siegennop/PyPw/README.md

 ## Usage

 Run the script like this:
-`python pypw.py [import file]`
+`python pypw.py`
-The file contains the passwords.
-The file is written by the script, by adding accounts + passwords to the dictionary and then doing `save` when prompted.

-To add accounts and passwords, type `add`.
+The script will ask for a file.
+If you already have a password file stored (i.e. you have already used the program before), just input that as the filename.
+Otherwise, you will have to add accounts and passwords to the file using the program.
+Don't forget that the file isn't saved until you quit using 'q'.

 ## Modules
 You will need to install the following modules: